RNs

 Trained hospice nurses make regularly scheduled visits and are on call 24 hours a day, seven days a week.
-They act as a liaison with the patient’s primary care physician enabling quick response to changes in medication or symptom management.
+They act as a liaison with the patient’s primary care provider enabling quick response to changes in medication or symptom management.
 Pain control and symptom management are the focus of the physical aspect of hospice care.
 Hospice nurses are also teachers and train the caregiver how to enhance the care of their loved one.
 Concentrating on living fully is easier when the patient is free of pain and comfortable.

 HOME HEALTH AIDES